Lokendrakushwah12/stashr/README.md

   <h1>Stashr</h1>
 </div>

 A modern, fast, and beautiful bookmark management application built with Next.js, TypeScript, and MongoDB.
-Organize your web bookmarks into colorful folders with an intuitive interface.
+Organize your web bookmarks into colorful folders with an intuitive interface and secure user authentication.

 ## ✨ Features

+- **🔐 User Authentication**: Secure login with Google OAuth using NextAuth.js
 - **📁 Folder Organization**: Create and manage bookmark folders with custom colors
 - **🔖 Smart Bookmarks**: Automatic favicon detection and URL validation
 - **🎨 Beautiful UI**: Modern, responsive design with dark/light theme support